RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Precedences:
       - Reference to previous interpretations of s 51(xx) regarding the corporations power's scope.
     - Test
-      - The ‘object of command’ test – if a law is directed at a constitutional corporation,the law will be valid, no matter what activities the law is directed towards
+      - The 'object of command' test – if a law is directed at a constitutional corporation,the law will be valid, no matter what activities the law is directed towards
         - i.e. it can regulate any activities of that corporation
     - Judicial Opinions and Interpretation:
       - Majority Opinion: Endorsed the broad "object of command" interpretation of the corporations power, allowing for extensive regulation of constitutional corporations and their activities, including employment relations.